Georgian–Ossetian conflict: Late years of the Soviet Union

+Georgia declared its independence in April 1991 and Zviad Gamsakhurdia became its president.
+His ethnoreligious chauvinism, his nationalist and xenophobic rhetoric and his negative policies toward minorities stirred ethnic tensions in the country.

-On 4 May 1991, the South Ossetian Parliament declared its intention to separate from Georgia and to unite with North Ossetia, which was located within the borders of the Russian Federation.
+On 4 May 1991, the South Ossetian Parliament declared its intention to separate from Georgia and unite with North Ossetia, which was located within the borders of the Russian Federation.